wecodemore/wpstarter/docs/03-WordPress-Integration.md

 ### Early loading of `plugin.php`

-The file `wp-includes/plugin.php` contains WordPress function for [plugin API](https://developer.wordpress.org/plugins/hooks/).
+The file `wp-includes/plugin.php` contains WordPress functions for the [plugin API](https://developer.wordpress.org/plugins/hooks/).

 In recent WordPress versions this file has been made "independent" from the rest of WordPress, which means that it can be loaded very early allowing to add hooks very early, before the rest of WordPress is loaded.